-Bonding with your child is really important for their social and emotional development.
+Bonding with your child is important for their social and emotional development.
 That does not mean you have to be glued to your child 24 hours a day.
 When you are together, make it a priority to give your child undivided attention at times.

 2. Include your child in chores and household activities.

 If your child is older, pull up a chair beside you and give her a job.
 As she slices bananas with a plastic knife, talk about her task.
 Talk about the size and texture or count slices.
 Praise her for helping with dinner preparation.
-Or as you sort laundry, include your child.
+Or, as you sort laundry, include your child.
 He can match socks, sort by color, and even categorize items.
 These are important early math and STEM skills.

 3. Make sure your childcare provider has an understanding of early childhood development.

-At the end of the day, a healthy, stimulating environment is what counts.
+A healthy, stimulating environment is what counts.

 The most important thing your child needs for optimal development is lots of stimulation and experiences.
 Children take in information from all their senses by seeing, hearing, tasting, smelling, and touching.
 When this happens, their brain cells connect, and new learning occurs.
 An adequately stimulated baby will get so many new connections in her brain in her first year that her brain will double in weight and triple by age three.3

 In fact, ninety percent of a child’s brain is formed before kindergarten, so this is a critical period.1 But that does not mean child development cannot occur when your child is not with you.
 In many cases, they may get even more positive stimulation because of their environment.
 Rest assured, your child can get a great start in life whether you are a working mom or a stay-at-home mom.